telpirion/FantasyMapsML/README.md

 ![computer-drawn map of desert with predicted gridlines](images/predicted-gridded-desert.png)

-Our next step is to create an exportable version of this model to incorporate into a library.
+Our next step is to create an exportable version of this model to incorporate into a completely free, open source library.
 We need more training data to create a high-quality, exportable model.
+The training data we need consists of large numbers of gridded map images with the grid dimensions encoded into the file name, e.g. "My Dungeon [20x30].jpg".
+We need more training data to create a high-quality, exportable model.
+If you can help us, please donate your images here!

 <!-- LINKS -->
 [od]: https://cloud.google.com/vertex-ai/docs/beginner/beginners-guide?hl=en#video